danuecumaster/ESP32-Digital-Wideband-AFR-Gauge/README.md

 If the calculated voltage closely matches the multimeter reading at all test points, calibration is complete.

+---

 ### Notes

-* Calibration compensates primarily for resistor tolerance.
+* Perform offset calibration before gain calibration.
+* ADC_OFFSET corrects zero-voltage errors.
+* ADC_CORRECTION corrects scaling errors.
-* Most installations require little or no correction.
+* Most installations require little or no adjustment.
 * Calibration only needs to be performed once unless hardware is changed.
 * The 100nF filter capacitor does not affect DC calibration accuracy.